 Before continuing my story, I have to explain my cultural background.
 I was born and raised in Korea in a strict Confucian tradition, but I also have a strong Christian background.

 To me, Jesus and Confucius say the same thing.
 For this reason, wherever I go in the world, ladies feel safe to be with me.
+You may chech this webpage to check what I am saying.
 I seem to enjoy this special freedom.
 The question is whether this freedom is applicable to Moslem ladies.